(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 This particular tax only affects your net earnings or profits.
 Like any other business, you can write off most expenses involved in providing the services that earn your income.

 In contrast, earning income without material participation is considered a passive activity by the IRS.
 Some examples include:

 - Limited partnerships

-Long term investments, on the other hand, refer to assets you keep for over a year.
-There are only three income bracket rates: 0%, 15%, and 20%.
+Long-term investments, on the other hand, refer to assets you keep for over a year and are taxed at a long-term capital gain rate.